Gydesen/LoopWorker/README.md

 USER GUIDE

-Download the newest ZIP file and add it to the Arduino IDE as a library.
+For easy use Download the newest ZIP file and add it to the Arduino IDE as a library.

 There is an example in the zip file.

 use LoopWorker(5) for set up a job running every fifth milli second